JGilsenan/ss_tc_tool_temp_manager/readme.md

 - to work well with klipper-toolchanger, and for most users at least, to not require significant tearup of their existing printer config files or macros

 ## Assumptions, setting expectations, and pre-requisites:
+- it is important to note that if you are generating gcode that uses a single TODO
+    TODO
+    TODO
+    TODO
+    TODO
+    TODO
 - you already have ss setup just how you like it, or at least functionally and you have tested it (this isn't a how-to for ss toolchangers for someone coming from a different slicer)
 - your install and configs for klipper-toolchanger use the following standard macro naming conventions:
     - `PRINT_START` for the start of your print (note: no variables should be passed to your `PRINT_START` for this script to work properly)